 Center for Vector Biology & Zoonotic Diseases (CVBZD)

-Core funding for the Center is provided from the State of Connecticut and federal Hatch funds administered by the United States Department of Agriculture.
-Research and surveillance activities are additionally supported by grants from the Centers for Disease Control and Prevention, USDA Agricultural Research Service, and Northeastern Mosquito Control Association.
+The Center receives most of its funding from the State of Connecticut and federal Hatch funds from the U.S. Department of Agriculture.
+Additional research and monitoring work is supported by grants from the Centers for Disease Control and Prevention, the USDA Agricultural Research Service, and the Northeastern Mosquito Control Association.

 The Northeast Regional Center for Excellence in Vector-Borne Diseases (NEVBD)